stlab/better-code/better-code/src/chapter-2-contracts.md

 - The precondition describes which calls to a function should be considered valid.
-- The postcondition specifies only the function's _intended_ behaviors _when correctly invoked_.
-Details such as the precise order of equivalent elements after an unstable sort, or what happens when preconditions are violated, are omitted.
+- The postcondition specifies only the function's _intended_ behaviors _when correctly invoked_ and _successful_.
+Details such as the precise order of equivalent elements after an unstable sort, what happens when preconditions are violated, or which errors are reported (more on this in the next chapter) are omitted.
 - It is general—describing the result for all inputs the author intends to support—so it can be applied in reasoning about any call to the function.